Police Force Under Scrutiny

 A 48-year-old police officer at Fyns Politi (Funen Police) has been charged with numerous cases of abuse of position and breach of confidentiality.
 The sentence is up to three years in prison.

 Am I shocked?
 No. Am I happy?
 No. But I am content that the shady procedures at Fyns Politi (Funen Police) are being disclosed.
-Because their ways are outrageous and leave victims helpless and monsters at large.
+Because their ways leave victims helpless and monsters at large.

 Danish Investigation Techniques

 However, it seems Fyns Politi (Funen Police) is not the only bad apple in the bunch.
-In March 2025, it was revealed that the Danish police dump cases without investigation.
+In March 2025, it was revealed that the Danish police dump numerous cases without investigation.
 And that’s not the worst part.
 The worst part is the way they do it, which, according to experts, is illegal and appears to be systematic.
-I link to three articles here by DR, which is the Danish national TV.
+I’ve linked to three articles here from DR, the Danish national TV channel.

-4. If the offender says no, they did not commit the crime, the police close the case and return to their coffee mugs!
+If the offender says, "I did not commit the crime," the police close the case and return to their coffee mugs!

-There are numerous good and reliable translation software programs out there you can use to translate the articles.
-I advise you to try if you want to understand how the Danish police force treats people and how the situation is in Denmark.
+There are numerous reliable translation software programs you can use to translate the articles.
+I advise you to try it if you want to understand how the Danish police treat people and how the situation is for victims in Denmark.

 Monsters Can Do Whatever They Want